cambridge-ceu/csd3/README.md

 ### login

-Automatic login through ssh/sftp can can be enabled with
+Automatic login via ssh/sftp can can be enabled with
 ```bash
 ssh-copy-id login.hpc.cam.ac.uk`
 ```